RaphaelHuber/Ironhack-Project1/README.md

 ## For the thursty (and over 18) ones

 You can easily change this game to any kind of drinking game.
-E.g. by relating the number of tiles you might have to go back to sips of pieces of clothing.
+E.g. by relating the number of tiles you might have to go back to a number of sips one might have to take or pieces of clothing that need to be removed.
 I am working on adding a multiplayer mode and respective icons (Harold, Kumar, Goldstein and Rosenberg) but for now you will have to play as one team.

 ## Technologies used

+- HTML 5 for creating the web page
+- CSS 3 for the style of the HTML document
+- JavaScript for all the logic
-- JQuery for all the DOM manipulations
+- JQuery for all DOM manipulations
 - Canvas for the Game-Board
-- JavaScript for all the logic

 ## Author